Sorting Tables with Object Oriented JavaScript QuickSort

 }

 Upload the scripts and refresh your page.
-If all has gone well you can now sort the link column also.
-Here are some more examples of accessing various DOM elements inside your table cells.
+If all has gone well you can now sort your custom data.

 Sometimes you have two data tables on the same page.
 Luckily things scale well.
 Here is the JavaScript required to make two tables sortable.